 The RAID controller places special metadata on each drive in the array.
 Our engineers use this metadata to determine how the data fits together in the array.
 Our RAID-0 recovery computer scientists write custom software to arrange our images of the array’s hard drives.
 If any data is missing, our technicians work around the holes to give you the best recovery results possible.

-We make certain that your critical data is as functional and uncorrupted as possible before we send you a list of results and a bill.
+We make certain that your critical data is as functional and uncorrupted as possible before we send you our bill.
+If necessary, we show you a list of recovered files so you can help us determine whether or not our efforts are successful.
 If we are unable to recover your critical data, you owe us nothing.
 The entire RAID-0 recovery process is financially risk-free.

 Reuniting You with Your Data

 We send your data back to you after your RAID-0 recovery has been completed and paid for.
 We never hold on to your recovered data for very long.
 In the interest of security, we wipe all of your recovered data from our internal customer data drives after you have had a chance to verify that your recovered data works.
 Normally, we hold onto your data for five business days after you receive your data.
 Then, we securely erase your data using our drive sanitizer.

 Ready for Gillware to Assist You with Your RAID-0 Recovery Needs?

 Best-in-class engineering and software development staff